IBM/zopeneditor-about/README.md

 > Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

-**Note, Z Open Editor version 3 has some breaking changes that require manual migration steps.
-See this dedicated [user documentation page](https://ibm.github.io/zopeneditor-about/Docs/zopeneditor_v3.html) for details.**
+**New**: IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
+These are at the moment local preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, and a new DBB user build VS Code Problems view integration.
+All users get a 60-day evaluation trial for these advanced capabilities.
+After that they are licensed via the IBM Developer for z/OS Enterprise Edition offering.
+The language editing capabilities are still free and will be maintained and enhanced as always.
+See the [IBM Documentation](https://ibm.biz/code-whatsnew) with details.

+**New**: IBM Z Open Editor v3.3.0 introduced AI assistance for Java developers with [IBM watsonx Code Assistant for Z](https://www.ibm.com/products/watsonx-code-assistant-z), which supports AI-assisted transformation of COBOL to Java for modernizing applications.

-This extension provides language support for the IBM Enterprise programming languages for z/OS®.
-It supports COBOL v6.4, PL/I v6.1, and High Level Assembler for z/OS 2.5 and TSO/E REXX.
-This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.1, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
+The core extension provides language support for the IBM Enterprise programming languages for z/OS®.
+It supports COBOL v6.4, PL/I v6.1, and High Level Assembler for z/OS 3.1 and TSO/E REXX.
+This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.1 (6.2 Beta), IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.
 IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable IBM Z developers to utilize features such as:

 - Real-time syntax checking and highlighting while you type
 - Problems view with all syntax errors and (in COBOL) unreachable code